 Sukhna Lake is the only prominent water body in the city of Chandigarh.
-It is a go-to place for both locals and visitors.
+It is the go-to place for both locals and visitors.
 For the abundant nature that it offers within the city limits.
 In the mornings and evenings, you can see the city people walking along the lake.
 During the day you can see visitors sitting by the lake and enjoying various activities here.
 You can do boating, admire the sails, look at the oldest tree now called the heritage tree of the city and do shopping at souvenir shops.
 Enjoy the coffee at its coffee shop.

-Sukhna Lake – Places to visit in Chandigarh.
+Sukhna Lake – Places to visit in Chandigarh

 Shivalik hills form the backdrop of the lake reminding you that you are in the foothills of the Himalayas.
 At the back of the Lake, there is a wetland where you can meet lots of migratory birds.
 The lake area has been extended lately and the walking track around it almost 2.2 km’s with periodic markings.
 As you walk you can see many couples enjoying their companionship by the lake.
 Many tourists sitting with their luggage and soaking in the environment.
 And loners contemplating as if there is no one around.

-Garden of Silence.
+Garden of Silence

-Garden of silence is a new development around the lake.
+The Garden of silence is a new development around the lake.
 It is a designed garden with stepped layers around the statue of Buddha in a meditative pose.
 I was there around 9:00 AM and it was almost deserted.
 But I was told that early morning you can find it full of people doing yoga and meditation.
 And the place is absolutely silent even then.

-Open Hand Insignia.
+Open Hand Insignia

-Memories of Sukhna Lake.
+Childhood Memories of the Sukhna Lake

 The tourism officer informed me that lately that tradition has been stopped as the lake has been extended and silting has been controlled.
 Whatever little needs to be done is mechanized now.
 He also felt that youngsters these days are not too motivated to do hard labor.